Menopause Management

 • Choice of antidepressants should be based on:

-• patients’ response and tolerability
+• Individual’s response and tolerability.

-• potential adverse effects that may influence other concerns (i.e. weight, sexual dysfunction)
+• Potential adverse effects that may influence other concerns (i.e. weight, sexual dysfunction).

-• drug to drug interactions
+• Drug to drug interactions and contraindications.

 Sleep